 When the number of resistors and their constellations was decided, all of the discrete ideal resistors were replaced with non-ideal models in the simulation software.
+Each lead inductance was set to 1 nH, the internal inductance was set to 0.1 nH and the internal capacitance was set to 1 pF.
 Then the attenuators were checked in frequency domain, as well as how the pulses were affected in time domain.
+If the required 400 MHz bandwidth could not be achieved, frequency compensation with capacitors was attempted.